fables-tales/nemesis/spec.md

 * `is_blueshirt`: a boolean indicating whether the user is a blueshirt.
 * `is_student`: a boolean indicating whether the user is a student.
 * `is_team_leader`: a boolean indicating whether the user is a team-leader.
+* `has_media_consent`: a boolean indicating whether the user has given media consent.
+* `has_withdrawn`: a boolean indicating whether the user has withdrawn.

 ##POST /user/:username